SCDisbo Supported

 What rule governs IOLTA trust accounts in South Carolina?

 South Carolina IOLTA trust accounts are governed by South Carolina Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the South Carolina IOLTA program.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the South Carolina IOLTA program.

 How often must South Carolina attorneys reconcile their IOLTA accounts?